maggoatt/maggoatt/README.md

  - 🎋 building adaptive conversational agents using native Python, Google Cloud, & OpenAI for research submission @ IDC '25
  - 🪷 drafting design and utility patents for software & consumer tech inventions @ Esplin & Associates

-<h4>Passionate about innovation, interested in IP for automation and hardware.</h4>
+<h4>Passionate about innovation, interested in software development and IP for automation and hardware.</h4>